nmktad/fladdls/README.md

     cd fladdps_container

     # For x86 devices:
-    ./start_datapipline.sh docker-compose-x86.yaml
+    ./start_datapipeline.sh docker-compose-x86.yaml
     # For arm devices:
-    ./start_datapipline.sh docker-compose-arm.yaml
+    ./start_datapipeline.sh docker-compose-arm.yaml
     ```
     **Note**: You can stop it any time by pressing `ctrl + C` or force stop it by pressing `ctrl + C` twice.

-    **Note: The model will be trained on your machine's CPU metrics on real-time!** So make sure you don't use it during the training.
+    **Note: The model trains on your machine's real-time CPU metrics**, so avoid using your computer during this process to prevent unwanted anomalies.

     **Note:** It will take some time to pull the containers for the first time.
 3. Check the output in "Output" folder